-AACSB: Reflective Thinking Blooms: Understand Difficulty: 2 Medium Learning Objective: 02-02 How the U.S. output mix has changed over time.
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Understand Difficulty: 02 Medium

+Learning Objective: 02-02 How the U.S. output mix has changed over time.

-- 34. High U.S. incomes have led to the transformation of the United States into primarily
+During the past 100 years, the United States has transformed into primarily

 - A. A manufacturing economy.

 - B. A closed economy with little foreign trade.

 - C. An agricultural economy.

 - D. A service economy.